 Basement floods are the dread of every property owner.
 The damage caused by basement floods can cost thousands or even tens of thousands of dollars to repair.
 Not only will the water damage the structure of your property, but it can also ruin valuable electronics, heirlooms, and other possessions.
 Whether the flood was caused by a burst pipe, overflowing river, rain, or water line break, the water damage recovery experts at Cleanrite-Buildrite will be able to restore your basement completely to its pre-flood condition.
 Our highly trained property restoration crew can take care of any flood damage situation, no matter how large or small.
 We will use the most advanced equipment and techniques to extract all standing water, dehumidify the entire area, provide structural repairs, and restore any damaged contents.
 By the time CRBR is through, your property will be completely restored!

 When a pipe burst occurs on your property, you’ll need help fast.
 Since pipe bursts can cause significant damage to your property if left unrepaired, it’s important to call the burst pipe repair experts at Cleanrite-Buildrite the minute you discover damage to your property.
 If you notice reduced water pressure after an especially cold night or any sort of water damage anywhere in your home, give CRBR a call.
-Our experts will arrive on site within minutes to repair the pipe and clean up the damage.
+Our experts will arrive on-site within minutes to repair the pipe and clean up the damage.
 It’s important to give us a call when a pipe burst occurs because long term water damage left unattended could lead to more serious issues like mold.
 Whether it’s a broken pipe, pipe burst, dishwasher leak, or washing machine hose that has caused water damage, it’s imperative to get it looked at and dried out as soon as possible.
-Early detection can save your home and business from devastating damage
+Early detection can save your home and business from the devastating damage

 CRBR is a Certified Company with the IICRC.
 We use the IICRC and CRA as training facilitators for our staff.
 Our employees and management have various training credentials and certifications depending on their level of expertise.
 In the case of a water intrusion, TIME is the critical factor.
 This is why response time and accurate and immediate standards need to be applied to minimize cost and further damage.
 CRBR utilizes industry calibrated water meters (Protimeter) and Thermal Imaging to accurately depict water damage.
 We have the capabilities for Non-invasive and Invasive techniques.
 There are several aspects that can go into the clean-up of water damage depending on the Category and Class of the damage.
 To effectively mitigate water damage it requires science and expertise.
 The IICRC refers to this as “the science of drying” do to the critical nature and steps to be taken.
-It is a combination or timing, humidity, air temperature, environment, what was affected, the source of the damage, proper air movement and dehumidification.
-Additionally, the process of monitoring is essential as to increase the effectiveness.
-The long-term effects of a water damage, if not treated right, can create Mold or additional complications.
+It is a combination or timing, humidity, air temperature, environment, what was affected, the source of the damage, proper air movement, and dehumidification.
+Additionally, the process of monitoring is essential to increase effectiveness.
+The long-term effects of water damage, if not treated right, can create Mold or additional complications.
 Utilizing a professional will help in minimizing these potential complications as most reputable companies stand behind a warranty in their drying process.
 If it is DONE RITE the first time, there should not be any risks.

 Water Damage, related to mold

 Water damage if unattended and not professionally mitigated can lead to bigger problems such as mold growth.
 Mold can grow within 24-48 hours after spores are attached to an item and will begin to settle in 1-12 days?
-Mold problems are most often caused by water damage such as flood, pipe leaks, leaky roofs, dishwasher overflow, washing machine leaks, swollen floor boards and other water stained type areas.
+Mold problems are most often caused by water damage such as flood, pipe leaks, leaky roofs, dishwasher overflow, washing machine leaks, swollen floorboards and other water stained type areas.
 It’s imperative to get an assessment of your water damage for mold to make sure that if you have mold, it doesn’t spread.
 Mold requires special containment and fast action to ensure that it doesn’t quickly spread into other areas of your home.
 Mold isn’t always preventable, but sometimes it is!
 It’s a good idea to keep your eyes and ears open for ways that you can prevent it.
 Mold is a type of fungi that can appear everywhere.
 When it comes to mold prevention, the number one way to prevent mold is to keep your eyes out for any water damage.
 Water damage might include leaking pipes, burst pipes, dishwasher, gutters, air conditioning condensation and more!
 Recognizing signs of water loss and immediately addressing any water loss will help immensely in preventing mold from appearing.
 If you’re not able to catch water damage before a larger water loss, it’s important to get a water extraction team as soon as possible to remove any water.
 Here are a few more tips to help prevent mold: Clean out gutters on a regular basis Immediately fix leaky pipes, dishwashers, and washing machines Make sure your property has proper drainage to allow for water to drain properly When taking a hot shower or bath, open a window or make sure to use a fan to avoid water collection and potential mold.
 If you see condensation or moisture collecting on windows, walls or pipes it’s important to dry the wet surface immediately away and minimize the amount of moisture and water exposure.
 These are just a few suggestions on how to help prevent mold.
 If you can see mold or suspect you might have mold, it’s important to call the CRBR team immediately to help with proper mold containment and removal.
 Attempting to do so incorrectly can cause the mold to spread.
 Trust the professionals to take care of your home and your health; we’ve been doing it for over 50 years.
 If you see or suspect Mold in your home, business or vehicle, give us a call so we can do a mold inspection and see what’s going on.